Rajnesh28/PRU-logic-analyzer/README.md

 ### 4. Compile and Run

-Compile and run it with the provided Makefile via analyzer:
+Compile and run it with the provided Makefile:

 ```bash
 make trace